 The government-wide financial statements are provided as part of the approach mandated by the GASB, which sets the uniform standards for presenting government financial reports.
 These reports provide complete comparative information as summarized in this Management's Discussion and Analysis.
 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of City of Cayce, assets exceeded liabilities by \$113,095,481 at the close of the most recent fiscal year.
-The City's increase in net position for this fiscal year amounts to \$2,466,540.
+In the case of City of Cayce, assets and deferred outflows of resources exceeded liabilities and deferred inflows by \$115,907,549 at the close of the most recent fiscal year.
+The City's increase in net position for this fiscal year amounts to \$2,812,068.
+The City's increase in net position can be largely accounted for with significant changes to total assets and deferred outflows of resources, and total liabilities and deferred inflows of resources.
+The largest significant impact to net position for fiscal year 2022-2023 was related to SLFRF funding.